 Welcome to this information for NQSWs.
-We will be updating this page to make sure you have all the relevant information about your requirements as a registered social worker in Scotland.
+We are refreshing the website to make sure you have all the relevant information about your requirements as a registered social worker in Scotland.
+If you have any queries please contact nqswproject@sssc.uk.com

 NQSWs work in many different settings and roles in their practice.
 Throughout the NQSW supported year and your future career, it is crucial to develop your knowledge, skills and values across key areas of continuing Professional Learning (CPL).